 The PlayStation 5 is the fifth installment in Sony’s line of consoles and the first PlayStation to boast a speedy solid-state drive (SSD).
 The custom SSD makes loading screens a thing of the past, but there’s plenty else to like about the PS5 too — including the fully reimagined gamepad with the new DualSense controller.
 To top it all off, both the regular PS5 and the PS5 Digital Edition have all of the same specs.

 However, one of Sony’s biggest selling features of their PlayStation consoles has always been the games.
-This console launch is no different, with several big hitters and a delightful freebie available at launch.
+The PS5 is no different, with several big hitters released since launch and a delightful freebie included with every console.

 With a custom SSD, the immersive features of the DualSense, and notable exclusive games, is buying the PS5 right now worth it?
 In this Sony PS5 review, we’ll look at all of the features of the PS5 and help you decide whether the PlayStation 5 is the perfect fit for you.